 Staking systems can also allow delegation in which each individual delegates their voting rights and earned income to a trusted party.
 Those delegates then earn all the rewards for block validation and pay their loyal supporters some form of dividends in return for their vote.

 One of the major benefits for staking coins is that it removes the need for continuously purchasing expensive hardware and consuming energy.
 The system offers guaranteed returns and a predictable source of income unlike the proof-of-work system where coins are rewarded through a random process with low probability.

 Another one is that the value of your staked coins doesn't depreciate unlike with ASICs and other mining hardware, but can only be affected by fluctuations in the current market prices.
-This makes staking more environmentally friendly and more energy efficient than mining.
+This makes proof of stake coins more environmentally friendly and more energy efficient than mining based coins.

 Choosing the right coin to stake, is both a numbers game and a gut feeling.
 If you choose to begin staking, definitely begin your research on minimum amounts, staking rewards, and particular staking protocols.

 Always remember to pick a project that resonates with you and one that you expect will be around far into the future.
 After all, by staking, you’re helping to make that project become a reality.